luka-bacic/wordpress-workflow/README.md

 - `functions.php` - used to add stylesheets, scripts, fonts and cool WordPress functionalities.

 #### .gitignore
-If you use Git (which you probably should), this file ignores files you don't want to have in your branch.
+If you use Git (which you probably should), this file ignores directories and files you don't want to have in your repository.

 #### Workflow files
-- `package.json` - this file contains information about your theme and dependencies
+- `package.json` - this file contains information about your theme and dependencies for npm
 - `package-lock.json` - describes the exact dependency tree, you never modify this file directly
 - `gulpfile.js` - the brain of this repository.
 This makes your development life easier.